The GHP scaling limit of uniform spanning trees in high dimensions: Proofs of Theorems and

-Since \cref{assn:main} holds, we deduce by \cref{claim:bubblezeta} that $X$ and $X'$ are bubble-terminated random walks with bubble sum bounded by $\secp$.
-Hence we may apply \cref{claim: LE prefix to SRW interval2} and learn that the probability that there exists a scale $\ell$ and $j$ as above such that the event of \cref{claim: LE prefix to SRW interval2} does not hold is at most
+Since \cref{assn:main} holds, we deduce from \cref{claim:bubblezeta} that $X$ and $X'$ are bubble-terminated random walks with bubble sum bounded by $\secp$.
+Hence we may apply \cref{claim: LE prefix to SRW interval2} and the union bound to learn that the probability that there exists a scale $\ell$ and $j$ as above such that the event of \cref{claim: LE prefix to SRW interval2} does not hold for $X$ or $X'$ is at most